Mssjim/discord-server-mirror/README.md

 `showAuthor` - If true, the message will contain the author tag and id.
 If false, will send only the message content.

+`showAvatar` - If true, will be displayed the author avatar before message content.

 `typing` - If true, the self will simulate the message typing time before sending.

 `tokens` - An array of account tokens.
 You need to have at least one token.